sigmeh/hrms/readme.md

 The 'Find Ru' function attempts to identify the locations in the spectrum where ruthenium is present, by analyzing its diagnostic isotopic distribution, and returning the peak clusters it has found (sorted by relative intensity).

-The 'This Peak' function is intended as a more fine-tuned analysis tool to identify candidates for the chemical composition of a peak of interest given a set of possible molecular fragments.
+The 'Analyze Peak' function (under development) is intended as a more fine-tuned analysis tool to identify candidate chemical constitutions based on presumed molecular fragments.
 The fragment list can be expanded by adding a Name and Formula for each new entry.
 The `add_frag.py` script accomplishes this by calculating the combined exact masses of the major isotopes for each constituent atom, saving this data, and appending the new fragment to the list.

 All python script files are located in the 'cgi-bin' folder.
 Mass reference and fragments files are located in the 'ref' folder.
+Example csv data is located in the 'data_files' folder.
+Javascript and css files are located in the 'static' folder.